-From the moment I resumed sewing garments in 2011, I was obsessed with learning to sew the cute $$$ RTW tops I could never justify buying for myself.
+From the moment I resumed sewing garments in 2011, I was obsessed with learning to sew the cute ready-to-wear tops I could never justify buying for myself.

-My second blog post was about recreating Milly peasant tops, and thus began my journey leading to The Tunic Bible.
-My first top, a silk peasant top looked quite homemade, but I was blinded by enthusiasm and after my investment of time and effort, I wore it with great pride.
+The second post I wrote for my blog, Goodbye Valentino, was about recreating the Milly brand peasant tops, and thus began a journey leading to my book, The Tunic Bible.
+My first garment, a silk peasant top, looked quite homemade but I was blinded by enthusiasm and after my investment of time and effort, I wore it with great pride.
 My mother bought the silk in Asia and I wanted to please her as much as myself.

-Six years later I see the progress I’ve made but I’m still obsessed with recreating expensive RTW tops, and pay regular visits to the Neiman Marcus website for inspiration.
+Six years later, I see the progress I’ve made but I’m still obsessed with recreating beautiful ready-to-wear tops and pay regular visits to high end retail websites for inspiration.

 3. Cut a piece of fabric slightly larger than the front bodice pattern.

 4. Place the design approximately 2″ below the edge of the fabric.
 This should allow enough space for the pattern piece placement after the embroidery is completed.

 The photos below show my practice sample embroidered in a single color just like the pattern download.

 6. Cut a piece of fashion fabric a little larger than your embroidery design.
 This will be your facing.
 Stabilize the facing with your preferred method.
 In the sample I used a layer of organza.
 For the garment I applied Pellon EK 130 Easy Knit fusible interfacing to the facing.